kingparra/hpfp/08_-_recursion/outline.rst

   What makes a function recursive.
 Indefinite repetitions.

-  Recursion is a pattern that occurs in math and nature.
+  Recursion is a pattern that occurs in language and nature.
 Indefinite repetitions.

-  Haskell evaluation is similar to lambda calculus, and recursive anonymous function literals can be written using the Y-combinator in both languages.
+  Haskell and lambda calculus have similar evaluation strategies, and recursive anonymous function literals can be written using the Y-combinator in both languages.

   Recursion is the only method of expressing repetition in Haskell, so you need to understand it in order to read other peoples code.
-Even though you can express repetition using only higher-order functions like map, filter, and fold, direct recursion is used a lot by other programmers.
+Even though you can express repetition yourself using only higher-order functions like map, filter, and fold, direct recursion is used a lot by other programmers.

 * 8.2 Factorial!